digital-asset/daml/docs/source/getting-started/index.rst

     ./daml-start.sh

-This script is just shorthand for ``daml start`` with some arguments, which does a few things:
+You will know that script has run successfully when you see the ``INFO  com.digitalasset.http.Main$ - Started server: ServerBinding(/0:0:0:0:0:0:0:0:7575)`` message in terminal.
+The script is just shorthand for ``daml start`` with some arguments, which does a few things:

     1. Compiles the DAML code to a DAR file as in the previous ``daml build`` step.
     2. Starts an instance of the :doc:`Sandbox </tools/sandbox>`, an in-memory ledger useful for development, loaded with our DAR.